 Today’s quiz: Inform can mean: a.
 Pervade b.
 Crimp c.
 Distort d.
 Flow

 Don’t miss an opportunity to research a word you don’t know.
-If you postpone, you’ll forget the word.
+If you postpone, you’ll forget.
 And as they say, that ship has sailed.
 Many moons went by before I got around to looking into ‘plasticine’ from the Beatles’ “Sgt.
 Pepper’s” album.
 Plasticine had been a brand name of modeling clay in the U.K., but the word eventually became a generic.
 It’s been used in numerous cartoon animations, claymation, for years.

 Speaking of music, I appreciate it when musicians reach for an obscure, superannuated word to use for a new CD release.
 “Manticore” is the name of a CD drop of 2022.
-And upon research, I’ve found other CDs bore the same sobriquet over the years.
+And upon research, I’ve found other CDs bore the same moniker over the years.
 A manticore is a lion’s body with the head of a man.
 They can often be seen billowing wind on ancient maps.

 Answer: a.
 Pervade